 To answer this question, Resonance supported the OpenLMIS Community in a partnership development process to:

-- Select the most viable model for OpenLMIS; and
+- Select the most viable model for OpenLMIS

-In this blog, we’ll break down the partnership development process and illustrate how companies, governments, foundations can utilize the process to implement a sustainable business model that enables long-term financial sustainability and self-sufficiency.
+Let's break down the partnership development process and illustrate how companies, governments, foundations can leverage cross-sector collaboration to implement a sustainable business model that enables long-term financial sustainability and self-sufficiency.

-1. Designing a Sustainable Business Model That Works
+1. Design a Sustainable Business Model That Works

-We looked closely at three different possible sustainable business models for OpenLMIS’s long-term sustainability and self-sufficiency:
+We looked closely at three different possible sustainable business models for OpenLMIS’s long-term financial sustainability and self-sufficiency:

 - OpenLMIS could spin-off a non-profit to manage the software